sadanand1120/nspl/README.md

-# nspl
-Official repository for NSPL: Neuro-Symbolic Preference Learner from human demonstrations
+This is the (internal) development repository for **SYNAPSE: SYmbolic Neural-Aided Preference Synthesis Engine**, accepted at AAAI 2025.
+The official repository is [here](https://github.com/ut-amrl/synapse).